-equilibrium behavior under given capital requirements depends on a but not on b, so more competition would have the effects qualitatively reflected in the first column of Tables 1 and 2 and quantified (under our baseline parameterization, for a reduction in a from 4% to 3% under Basel II) in the last column of Table 5.
-The effects are an increase in first period loan rates, a reduction in capital buffers, higher credit rationing, more procyclicality in credit supply, and greater probabilities of bank failure.
+Relative to the current modeling, a more competitive market for secondperiod loans would entail lower continuation rents for banks, and hence lower incentives to keep capital buffers.
+Formally, more competition in the market for second-period loans might be captured as a reduction in the projects' pledgeable success return a (the second-period loan rate) accompanied by a matching increase in entrepreneurs's nonpledgeable return b.
+Banks' equilibrium behavior under given capital requirements depends on a but not on b, so more competition would have the effects qualitatively reflected in the first column of Tables 1 and 2 and quantified (under our baseline parameterization, for a reduction in a from 4% to 3% under Basel II) in the last column of Table 5.
+The effects are an increase in first-period loan rates, a reduction in capital buffers, higher credit rationing, more procyclicality in credit supply, and greater probabilities of bank failure.

 What should be the regulatory response to greater competition?
-For the change in the last column of Table 5, we have computed the socially optimal capital requirements that would emerge with c = 0.30 (the central value of Figure 2) and b = 0.05 (i.e., when entrepreneurs appropriate the extra 1% success return that banks lose due to greater competition).
+For the change in the last column of Table 5, we have computed the socially optimal capital requirements that would emerge with c=0.30 (the central value of Figure 2) and b=0.05 (i.e., when entrepreneurs appropriate the extra 1% success return that banks lose because of greater competition).
 The optimal requirements turn out to be 6.0% in the low default state and 7.6% in the high default state (vs. 4.0% and 5.8%, respectively, in the baseline scenario).
-This suggests, along the same logic as several other results obtained throughout the paper, that higher competition should be accommodated with higher but less cyclically-varying capital requirements.
+This suggests, along the same logic as several other results obtained throughout the paper, that higher competition should be accommodated with higher but less cyclically varying capital requirements.

-7.2 Short-term loan contracts
+6.2 Short-term loan contracts

 We have described the relationship between entrepreneurs and banks as instrumented by a sequence of one-period loans.
 One might wonder whether this builds in the "imperfection" that drives our main results.
 The answer is yes and no. With long-term contracts there might be room for improving over the credit allocation outcomes obtained in our analysis.
-For example, for given capital buffers, setting higher loan rates in the first period and lower loan rates in the second would reduce the incidence of credit rationing, since banks would have more capital to support their second period lending.
-But in the context of our model, long-term contracts pose important commitment problems.
-In particular, they would have to specify the loan rates in the first and the second period, as well as the rationing scheme to be used in those cases where the bank ends up with insufficient lending capacity (since otherwise the bank might try to renegotiate the terms of the second period loans by threatening the entrepreneurs with rationing).
-This means that default rates in the first period would have to be verifiable, and banks would have to be restricted in their ability to pay dividends, since lack of capital in the second period might otherwise be strategically used by banks to extract a larger surplus from their locked-in borrowers.
+For example, for given capital buffers, setting higher loan rates in the first period and lower loan rates in the second would reduce the incidence of credit rationing because banks would have more capital to support their second-period lending.
+But, in the context of our model, long-term contracts pose important commitment problems.
+In particular, they would have to specify the first- and second-period loan rates and the rationing scheme to use in cases in which the bank ends with insufficient lending capacity (because otherwise the bank might try to renegotiate the terms of the second-period loans by threatening the entrepreneurs with rationing).
+This means that default rates in the first period would have to be verifiable, and banks would have to be restricted in their ability to pay dividends because lack of capital in the second period might otherwise be strategically used by banks to extract a larger surplus from their locked-in borrowers.